Lynn Mecklenburg Textile Gallery

 September 5 – December 6, 2019 | Guest curated by Jane and David C. Villa

 Indigenous scholars Kendra Greendeer (Ho-Chunk) and Dakota Mace (Diné) co-curate an exhibition exploring material interrelationships among cultures with long histories of exchange throughout the Americas.
+View the press release for the show, as well as information about related programming.

 About the Collection Over the past half century, the collection has grown from an original 4,000-piece gift to more than 13,000 objects that have inspired and informed thousands of students, researchers, historians, and textile aficionados.
 The new Lynn Mecklenburg Textile Gallery is a permanent space dedicated to year-round displays of the collection.